rdantassilva/pdf2ocr/README.md

 - `--logfile`: Path to save detailed log output (UTF-8 encoded).
 - `--workers`: Number of parallel workers for processing (default: 2).
 - `--batch-size`: Number of pages to process in each batch (disabled by default).
 Use this to optimize memory usage for large PDFs.
-- `--dpi`: DPI for PDF to image conversion (default: 400).
-Higher values improve OCR quality but increase processing time.
+- `--dpi`: DPI for PDF to image conversion (default: 400, range: 72-1200).
+Higher values improve OCR quality but increase processing time and memory usage.
 - `--version`: show program's version number and exit

 ---